Canada Taxes 2024: Federal Tax Brackets, Rates and Credits

 How do you reduce taxes owed??

-Two common ways of reducing your taxes owing and/or improving your tax refund are credits and deductions.
+There are 2 common ways of reducing your taxes owed and/or increasing your tax refund through credits and deductions.

-Note: the basic personal amount (BPA), is a non-refundable tax credit that all Canadians are entitled to.
-The Federal BPA is $15,000 for the 2023 taxation year.
+Note: the Basic Personal Amount (BPA), is a non-refundable tax credit that applies to all Canadians.
+The Federal BPA is $15,705 for the 2024 taxation year.
 Make sure to check out the BPA for your province of residence as well.

 Make sure not to overlook any tax credits or deductions you’re eligible to claim.